SNIR-NIMH/CATNIP/README.md

 The input image should follow a few requirements,
 1. the input image must be within a folder in 2D slices,
-2. the input image must be of one single hemisphere plus a few slices of the other hemisphere (*not* the whole brain)
+2. the input image must be either one single hemisphere plus a few slices of the other hemisphere in sagittal orientation or whole brain in axial/horizontal orientation.
-3. the depth (z-axis) must be toward the midline
+4. the depth (z-axis) must be toward the midline for single hemisphere sagittal orientation or cerebellum to brainstem for whole brain horizontal orientation.

-Please see the [documentation](CATNIP_Documentation.pdf) section 4 for details about the input image or an [example image](example_data.txt).
+Please see the [documentation](CATNIP_Documentation.pdf) section 4 for details about the correct choice of atlas.
+Please also check [documentation](CATNIP_Documentation.pdf) section 5 about the correct orientation of the input image or an [example image](example_data.txt).

 The main script is ```CATNIP.sh```.
 An example usage is,
 ```